mantidproject/documents/Design/histogram_type.md

     Histogram hist;
     // Const accessors return by value (there is no non-const overload):
     // Counts Histogram::counts() const;
-    auto counts = hist.counts();
+    // (note that return by value does not imply copying of data: value is a cow_ptr) auto counts = hist.counts();
     // modify counts
     hist.setCounts(counts);